Don't Waste the Last Few Weeks of the Year

 The last few weeks of the year are a matter of survival for many.
 Even though schools are off, workloads are often decreased, and days off increase, the calendar still seems full.
 There are so many places to go, people to see, and things to do.
 If we are not careful, the calendar begins to control us instead of us controlling the calendar.

-Let me encourage you to not let these last few weeks of the year be a matter of survival.
-Instead, control your calendar so you can take some important steps that will help with your 2023 launch.
+Let me encourage you not to let these last few weeks of the year be a matter of survival.
+Instead, control your calendar so you can take some important steps that will help launch into the new year.
 Here are a few ways to not waste the last few weeks of the year:

 1. Be present for the holidays.